List of Star Trek: Deep Space Nine characters: Bareil Antos

 Bareil Antos (Philip Anglim) is a Bajoran Vedek.

 He first appears in the episode "In the Hands of the Prophets" in the first season, where he is introduced as a Bajoran religious leader, and the target of an assassination plot.
 Bareil becomes a recurring character who has a romantic relationship with Major Kira Nerys, a subplot that begins at the start of season 2 and concludes with his death in "Life Support".

-He runs against Vedek Winn Adami for the role of Kai, the religious leader of Bajor, but drops out to protect the reputation of the previous Kai, Opaka.
+He runs against Vedek Winn Adami for the position of Kai, the religious leader of Bajor, but drops out to protect the reputation of the previous Kai, Opaka.
 Bareil is injured in a shuttle explosion, and Dr. Julian Bashir has to replace his failing organs with cybernetics so that he can continue to advise Winn in vital negotiations with the Cardassians.
 His continued efforts in this weakened state cause brain damage, and eventually his death.

 In the mirror universe episode "Resurrection", the Bareil from that universe is a petty thief who is close to the alternate Kira, the evil commander of the space station.
-He leaves his universe in an attempt to steal an orb.
+He attempts to steal one of the Prophets' orbs in this universe.

 Brunt

-Brunt (Jeffrey Combs) is a liquidator with the Ferengi Commerce Authority (FCA).
+Brunt (Jeffrey Combs) is a liquidator with the Ferengi Commerce Authority.
 He is the nemesis of Quark, whom he perceives as a threat to the Ferengi way of life, and often attempts to either destroy him or to supplant Grand Nagus Zek (although at one time, he does help Quark rescue Ishka from the Dominion).
 By sharp contrast, his mirror universe counterpart is a friendly and congenial person, with unrequited feelings for his universe's Ezri Tigan, who ends up being murdered by the Intendant (mirror Kira Nerys).